 Interested in Understanding How to Protect Your Assets for the Benefit of Your Children and Loved Ones?

-3. Staggered Distributions From An Irrevocable Trust – This type of trust involves appointing an independent trustee to distribute your trust assets according to a timeline established by you in the trust document.
+- Staggered Distributions From An Irrevocable Trust – This type of trust involves appointing an independent trustee to distribute your trust assets according to a timeline established by you in the trust document.
 You create the trust and a trustee.
 However, instead of giving the trustee discretion to give the funds to a minor (be it a child or someone else) when they believe necessary or when the child needs it for support, health, education, or other reasons, this trust provides strict instructions requiring the trustee to distribute trust funds as directed.
-This means that if you dictate that your child shall receive $50,000 upon graduation from college, your children’s creditors may assert a claim to that money once they graduate from college since the beneficiary is entitled to that money.
+This means that if you dictate that your child shall receive $50,000 upon graduation from college, your child’s creditors may assert a claim to that money once they graduate from college, since the beneficiary is entitled to that money.

 Shielding an Inheritance from Creditors with a Trust